satellite-game/Satellite/server/io/README.md

 `Room.prototype.add` is called when a room already exists and a player wishes to join and assigns the player to a faction, Rebel or Alliance, depending on the state of `teamMode` and `humansOnly`.

+`Room.prototype.teamMode` is a function that scaffolds a room for initialization purposes.
+It sets the state of the room to either being team and/or humans only.

 #events.js

+`var Events` contains all the custom events for the server.
+If you wish to add your own custom events first delcare it up top before `var Events` is declared and in `var Events` put `this.yourEventHere = yourevent(host, io)`.

+The event system requires a host and an io, the io is provided by socket.io and the host is an alias for rooms.js which is declared and used in `manager.js`.

+#Order of Events

+`manager -> initializes room.js and eventss.js -> routes requests to eventss'